 6.3.3.1 Alternate 1

-Each NF has a version number already represented in its NRM.
+Each NF has a version number already represented in its NRM as each NF is a child class of the ManagedElement defined in TS28.622.
 In addition, and associated to the version number, is list of optional features that the appropriate management service (example: provisioning service in an operational environment or the test management service in the testing environment is able to enable or disable).
 This association can be a part of the NF NRM with a binary state of enabled or disabled on each per feature in the feature list

 .